Querying human lung cell atlas to classify query cells¶

-In our mappings we will also display five different levels of cell annotation and their uncertainties.
+As the HLCA was annotated at five different levels (coarse to fine annotations), we will also display five different levels of cell annotation and their uncertainties for our mapping.

 [1]: